rwieruch/crowdsourced-volunteering-list/README.md

 # crowdsourced-volunteering-list

-Experiment to crowdsource a list of reputable yet impactful volunteering projects.
+An experiment to crowdsource a list of impactful yet agile volunteering projects.

-**What?**
+**What is the repository about?**

-A list of crowdsourced volunteering projects that don't charge any money, are agile (no bureaucracy) and give travellers the opportunity to help.
+It presents a list of crowdsourced volunteering projects that don't charge any money (no voluntarism), are agile (no bureaucracy) yet give travellers the opportunity to have an impact.

-**Who?**
+**Why does this repository exist?**

+The repository aims to give travellers an overview of agile volunteering projects because I couldn't find any centralized source for these.

+**For whom is this repository suitable?**

-Travellers who want to give something back and who want have an impact while traveling.
+Travellers who want to give something back and want to have an impact while travelling.

-**Why?**

-Not aware of any centrallized resource that gives travellers access to agile volunteering projects.

-**Where?**

-Everywhere where you have experienced a volunteering project that had a direct impact yet are looking for volunteers.

 # Volunteering by Region